Paul de Groot: End of board work

-When the party suffered a dramatic election defeat in 1977 - the CPN dropped from seven to two parliamentary seats - De Groot knows this because the party hierarchy had been fooled by "government machinations" around the recently completed train hijacking at De Punt.
-He thought the current leadership was too soft - young academics and social workers had increasingly taken the place of workers as members and administrators in the 1970s - and wanted to see it replaced by steel worker frameworks.
+When the party suffered a dramatic election defeat in 1977 - the CPN dropped from seven to two parliamentary seats - De Groot attributed this to the party hierarchy having been fooled by "government machinations" surrounding the recent train hijacking at De Punt.
+He accused the party leadership of being too soft, young academics and social workers had increasingly taken the place of workers as members and administrators in the 1970s, and wanted to have them replaced by steeled cadres from the working class.
 With that, however, he overplayed his hand.
-The party board opposed and stripped him of honorary membership (1978).
-De Groot's role had been played.
+The party board opposed and stripped him of honorary membership in 1978.
+De Groot's career had ended.

 Retirement

 For the last ten years of his life, he lived a secluded life.
 Journalists and others who tried to approach were rebuffed.
 De Groot moved with his (second) wife to a care flat in Zeist and after her death, in September 1985, to a Jewish nursing home in Bussum.
-The disappearance of the CPN group from the House of Representatives in 1986 never elicited any public comment from him.
+The disappearance of the CPN from the House of Representatives in 1986 did not elicit any public comment from him.
 After his own death, that same year, Paul de Groot was commemorated with a single column in De Waarheid.